 Informed Consent

 Importantly, in PE, informed consent is not a one-time event marked by signing a consent form, but a fluid, ongoing process (Miller and Boulton, 2007).
 Instead, consent is negotiated through continuous dialogue between the researcher and participants.
 This dynamic relationship means that consent can shift over time as participants' understanding and comfort with the research evolves, and their personal circumstances and interests change and develop.
 Thus, researchers must remain attuned to moments when participants may disengage or express hesitations, often signifying a temporary withdrawal or renegotiation of consent.
 In this project, the strong relationships of trust both helped the young people in feeling at ease in disengaging and the researchers in supporting young people to disengage and engage on their own terms.
-As we got to know the young people, we got to know their personalities and ways of communicating, including one young person who would enthusiastically engage in activities in the youth group for a few minutes.
+Therefore, it was important for us to be attentive to the needs of the young people and to respond to their behaviours throughout the sessions.
+Our previous experiences of working with young people in formal and informal education settings have allowed us to develop our observational and relational skills.
+As we got to know the young people, we got to know their personalities and ways of communicating, and we were able to identify signs of discomfort or disinterest.
+For example, one young person would enthusiastically engage in activities in the youth group but only for a few minutes.
 When this young person became disinterested, they would fidget more, sometimes swinging on their chair, and comment that they weren’t sure of their opinion.
-When we began discussing the research projects, and whilst conducting research activities, we were mindful of these signs and supported the young person to feel comfortable in disengaging when they wanted to.
+During discussion of the research projects and whilst conducting research activities, we were mindful of these signs and supported the young person to feel comfortable in disengaging when they wanted to.

 In participatory ethnographic research with young people, the fluid nature of informed consent requires researchers to be flexible and responsive, ensuring that participants' autonomy and agency are respected throughout the research process.
 The young person in the above example engaged throughout the duration of this project, but never for more than ten minutes at a time.
 Our flexible approach respected the rhythms of young people’s engagement and disengagement and thus facilitated more genuine participation.

 Section summary